Alexei Emelin: Avangard Omsk

 On 2 September 2018, Emelin returned as a free agent to the KHL, signing a three-year contract with Avangard Omsk.

 Dinamo Minsk and Spartak Moscow

 After four seasons with Avangard Omsk, Emelin left as a free agent and extended his career in the KHL after signing a one-year contract with Belarusian club, HC Dinamo Minsk, on 26 July 2022.
 Selected as team captain for Dinamo Minsk in the lead up to the 2022–23 season, Emelin as a regular on the blueline made 38 appearances and registered 9 assists.

 On 19 December 2022, Emelin left Dinamo and transferred to HC Spartak Moscow for the remainder of the season.

+Dubai Red Stars

+On October 8, 2025, it was reported that Emelin had signed a one-year contract with the Dubai Red Stars of the Emirates Hockey League following a 2 1/2 year hiatus from the sport.